 Press play to hear an extended passage from The Country Under My Skin by Gioconda Belli, a poet who fought with the Sandinistas in Nicaragua:

 Over the past months, I’ve had at least three half-written letters in my drafts waiting to be completed and sent, but found myself unable to focus on any single one.
 This newsletter is in no way meant to be tied to any news cycle, but I felt like I had insufficient mental bandwidth to ponder the subjects I had started to dig into in those letters during such a time of upheaval and conflict: the US capitol riot, the fierce clash of perspectives on cultural appropriation and sexual harassment/assault that played out over Malaysian social media, Myanmar’s military coup and Malaysia’s subsequent tone-death deportation of 1,200 Myanmar nationals back home, the devastating blow to freedom of speech with the announcement of a “fake news” law snuck in amid Malaysia’s ostensible “state of emergency”.
-And most recently, the Atlanta shootings, which has reignited discussion on the intertwined racism and sexism experienced by Asian women.
+And most recently, the Atlanta shootings, have reignited discussion on the intertwined racism and sexism experienced by Asian women.